multirepo-docs/root-docs/docs/index.md

 ## Cons

-- **Documents Duplication**: the above approach still needs to bring a copy of the docs from other repos into the root repo (i.e. using git submodule) to build the website using most up to date docs.
+- **Content Duplication**: the above solution still needs to bring a copy of the docs from other repos into the root repo (i.e. using git submodule) to build the website using most up to date docs.

 </div>